 Where possible we always recommend that people read up on the original sources of information and ideas.

-This post is based on our experiences delivering and facilitating team building activities in the world of work.
+This post is based on our experiences delivering and facilitating the map game team building activity in the world of work.
 There are no specific references for it.
 If you’re aware of an appropriate attribution for this game, please let us know.

 If you see any errors on this page or have any feedback, please contact us.